therealhammer/arris3442-devicetracker-ha/README.md

 # ARRIS 3442 (Vodafone Station) Device Tracker for Home Assistant

 This is the first kinda working commit of this project.
-Please feel free try it and give feedback.
+Please feel free to try it and give feedback.

-This repository allows users to create a custom component to use the arris router device tracker.
-The router is mainly distributed by Vodafone in southern germany as "Vodafone Station" for DOCSIS 3.1 cable based connections.
+This repository allows users to create a custom component to use the arris3442 router device tracker.
+The router is mainly distributed by Vodafone as "Vodafone Station" for DOCSIS 3.1 cable based connections.

+The code to log into the router was mainly forked from https://github.com/diveflo/arris-tg3442-reboot.

 Installation:
 1. In the Home Assistant config folder, create a custom_components/arris3442 folder.
-2. Copy \_init__.py, device_tracker.py and manifest.json from this repository into the new folder.
+2. Copy __init__.py, device_tracker.py and manifest.json from this repository into the new folder.
 3. Restart Home Assistant
 4. Add the device_tracker / arris3442 configuration into the configuration.yaml file.
 5. Restart Home Assistant